-Developing seeds of pICE1:ICE1-GFP in ice1-2 were excised from the siliques, mounted in water between a microscope slide and coverslip and were visualised on a Leica SP8X confocal microscope using Argon ion laser at 488nm to excite both GFP and auto fluorescence; emission of GFP was collected at 500 to 530nm and the auto fluorescence 600 to 630nm.
-A 63x/1.2 water immersion objective lens was used.
-The Z series in Figures C-F were collected at 0.5 micron intervals.
+Developing seeds of pICE1:ICE1-GFP in ice1-2 were excised from the siliques mounted in water between a microscope slide and coverslip and were visualised on a Leica SP8X confocal microscope using an argon ion laser at 488 nm to excite both GFP and autofluorescence; emission of GFP was collected at 500-530 nm and the autofluorescence at 600-630 nm.
+A $63\times/1.2$ water immersion objective lens was used.
+The Z series in Supplemental Figure 3 were collected at 0.5-μm intervals.
 Images were processed using Image J (https://imagej.nih.gov/ij/) in which max projections were made and scale bars added.
-The composite image was made by the Leica LAS X software.
+The composite image was made using Leica LAS X software.
 The stage of development was verified by chloral hydrate clearing of seeds after microscopy.